Olical/dotfiles/stowed/.config/nvim/README.md

  - [x] Buffer navigation (flash, needs some tweaking and reading)
  - [x] Tree Sitter
  - [x] REPL (Conjure!)
+ - [x] Make autopairs more aggressive, it misses some closing ones if there's already one on the line
  - [ ] Completion (cmp, needs more config)
  - [ ] LSP
  - [ ] Linting / warning tool if LSP isn't always good enough